Tax Liability: What It Is and How to Calculate It

 How to Calculate Tax Liability

 Understanding how to calculate tax liability starts with a solid grasp of your income sources, applicable deductions, and current laws.
-While it may seem intimidating, it breaks down into a fairly straightforward formula:
+While it may seem complex at first, the calculation follows a clear and structured formula:

-(Gross Income – Deductions) × Tax Rate – Credits + Other Taxes = TL
+(Taxable Income × Tax Rate) – Tax Credits + Other Taxes = Total Tax Liability

 Imagine you: